pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/4-create-video-detail-fragment.md

     ps.addClassPresenter(ListRow.class, new ListRowPresenter());

-Accordingly the <code>ArrayObjectAdapter</code> requires an additional `ListRow` to be added.
-We create a new `ListRow` to which we pass a `HeaderItem` and a `CursorObjectAdapater` in the constructor just like we did for the BrowseFragment.
+Accordingly, the <code>ArrayObjectAdapter</code> requires an additional `ListRow` to be added.
+We create a new `ListRow` to which we pass a `HeaderItem` and a `CursorObjectAdapater` in the constructor just like we did for the `BrowseFragment`.

     String subcategories[] = {
-      You may also like"
+      "You may also like"
     };

     CursorObjectAdapter rowAdapter = new CursorObjectAdapter(